testpatchesorg/qubership-workflow-hub/docs/reusable/docker-publish.md

 ### Detailed Description of Variables

 - `ref`: Tag or branch name to create release from.
 If not specified, the current branch is used.
 If a tag like `v1.0.1` is provided, the tags for the Docker image will be `latest`, `1.0.1`, `1.0`, and `1`.
 - `artifact-id`: Artifact ID to use for building the Docker image.
 This is the name of the artifact to download and will be used as the name for the Docker image.
-If not specified, no artifact will be downloaded.
+- `download-artifact`: If set to `true`, the workflow will download the artifact before building the Docker image.
+This is useful for downloading an artifact that was uploaded in a previous step of the same workflow with name `artifact-id`, such as a Maven build.
+The default is `false`.
 - `context`: Docker build context.
 Can be `git` or `workflow`.
 The default is `git`, meaning the current repository will be used as the context.
 If set to `workflow`, the context will be the directory where the workflow is running.
 - `dry-run`: If set to `true`, the workflow will perform all steps except pushing the Docker image.
 This is useful for testing.
-- `download-artifact`: If set to `true`, the workflow will download the artifact before building the Docker image.
-This is useful for downloading an artifact that was uploaded in a previous step of the same workflow with name `artifact-id`, such as a Maven build.
-The default is `false`.
 - `component`: JSON string describing components for building Docker images.
 Each component should include a name (`name`), the path to the Dockerfile (`file`), and the build context (`context`).
 The default is one component with the name `default`, a Dockerfile in the root of the repository, and the context `.`.
 The name of the Docker image will be derived from the `artifact-id` or the `name` of the component if `artifact-id` is not specified.

 For example, if you have multiple components defined as follows: